Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Variants of Self-Attention

-The Transformer architecture, introduced by Vaswani et al. (2017) \cite{vaswani2017attention}, is the foundation of most large language models (LLMs) \cite{zhao2023survey}.
+The transformer architecture, introduced by Vaswani et al. \cite{vaswani2017attention}, is the foundation of most practical language and vision-language models \cite{zhao2023survey}.
 Its self-attention mechanism enables the modeling of token dependencies across long sequences.
 However, the original attention formulation incurs quadratic complexity in both time and memory \cite{tay2022efficient}.
 This high cost not only consumes substantial computational resources but also increases operational expenses for enterprise deployment and poses potential environmental concerns due to energy demand.
 This led to the introduction of several optimizations on self-attention models.